gfes/node-sass-import-once-read-sync/README.md

 });
 ```

-If you are using Gulp or Grunt to compile (or similiar), require `node-sass-import-once` as normal and pass it as the `importer` option in to your task.
+If you are using Gulp or Grunt to compile (or similiar), require `node-sass-import-once-read-sync` as normal and pass it as the `importer` option in to your task.

 ## Features